SharePoint/sp-dev-docs/docs/solution-guidance/cross-domain-images-in-sharepoint-provider-hosted-add-ins.md

 - Image 3, by using a client-side call to a REST endpoint that returns a Base64-encoded string.

+> [!NOTE]
-**Note:** Image 1 does not render because the add-in crosses domains to get to the image in SharePoint.
+> Image 1 does not render because the add-in crosses domains to get to the image in SharePoint.
 Notice that the URL of the provider-hosted add-in runs on localhost.
 Open the shortcut menu (right-click) for Image 1, and then choose **Properties**.
 Notice that the **Address (URL)** is trying to retrieve the image from the add-in web, not localhost.
 Because the provider-hosted add-in crosses domains to reach the add-in web, authentication is required in order to access the image.
 Verify that accessing Image 1's URL directly, as opposed to the cross-domain call in the provider-hosted add-in, resolves without an error by copying and pasting **Address (URL)** into a new browser window.
 Notice that Image 1 displays without an error.
 Compare the source of Image 1 to the source of Image 2.
 Notice that the **Address (URL)** points to a Base64-encoded string.

 When Default.aspx loads, **Page_Load** runs and does the following: